Liam Darville

-Liam Thomas Darville (born 26 October 1990) is an English semi-professional footballer who plays as a defender for Richmond Town.
+Liam Thomas Darville (born 26 October 1990) is an English semi-professional footballer who plays as a defender.
 He has previously played for Leeds United, Rotherham United, Tranmere Rovers, York City and Harrogate Town.
 He represented England at under-16 and under-17 levels.

 Club career

 Leeds United

 Born in Leyburn, North Yorkshire, Darville came through the youth system at Leeds United, but only managed to play reserve-team football for the club.
 He joined League Two club Rotherham United on 25 March 2010 on loan, but he picked up an injury soon after joining and was unable to feature for the first team.

 In July 2010, Leeds allowed him to play in some of Conference Premier club York City's pre-season friendlies.
 Following a trial, he joined League One club Tranmere Rovers on 5 August 2010 on a one-month emergency loan.
 He made his debut on 7 August 2010 in a 2–1 defeat at home to Oldham Athletic.
 After impressing in his first three appearances, his loan was extended until January 2011.
 He finished the loan with 13 appearances after it expired on 4 January 2011.